 In May 2021, we purchased interest rate caps with an aggregate notional amount of \$650.0 million for \$8.6 million.
 We receive payments in the amounts calculated pursuant to the caps for any period in which the three-month USD LIBOR rate increases beyond the applicable strike rate.
 The termination date of the cap agreements is July 31, 2027.
 The notional amounts of the interest rate caps periodically decrease over the life of the caps with the first reduction of \$125 million occurring on July 31, 2023.
-While the interest rate caps are intended to limit our interest rate exposure under our variable rate indebtedness, which includes the Facilities, if our variable rate indebtedness does not decrease in proportion to the periodic decreases in the notional amount hedged under the interest rate caps, then the portion of such indebtedness that will be effectively hedged against possible increases in interest rates will decrease.
-In addition, the strike prices periodically increase over the life of the caps.
-As a result, the extent to which the interest rate caps will limit our interest rate exposure will decrease in the future.
-The interest rate caps automatically transitioned to SOFR, the designated fallback as determined by the International Swaps and Derivatives Association on July 31, 2023.
+While the interest rate caps are intended to limit our interest rate exposure under our variable rate indebtedness, which includes the Facilities, if our variable rate indebtedness does not decrease in proportion to the periodic decreases in interest rates will decrease.
+In addition, the strike prices periodically increase over the life of the caps automatically transitioned to SOFR, the designated fallback as determined by the International Swaps and Derivatives Association on July 31, 2023.
 Beginning on July 31, 2023, we will receive payments in the amount calculated pursuant to the caps for any period in which the daily compounded SOFR rate plus a credit spread adjustment recommended by the Alternative Reference Rates Committee of 0.26% increases beyond the applicable strike rate.